rayofhope-dev/dialog-editor/README.md

 # Get Started

 - Run **xrSDK.Editor.DialogEditor.App.exe**.
-> It may be blocked by the Windows Defender, because the executable file is nog signed.
+> It may be blocked by the Windows Defender, because the executable file is not signed.
 But this warning can be safely bypassed.
 - Select **File** -> **Open Game directory**.
 - Select the root directory containing the `gamedata` folder.